Command line

 Redirecting output

-You can pipe (a fancy word for redirect) the output of echo to a file using the > or >> operators.
-The > operator overwrites the file if it already exists, while >> appends the output to the end of the file, preserving its existing content.
-I use the following mnemonic to remember the difference between them:
+The echo command is commonly used to put a piece of text into a file.
+You can redirect the output of echo to a file using the > or >> operators.
+The > operator overwrites the file if it already exists, while >> appends the output to the end of the file, preserving any existing content.
+Here's an easy way to remember the difference:

 Examples